 Lászó Paja is a Hungarian Co-Director of the BAKOTA project, a physical anthropologist, Research Associate and lecturer at the University of Szeged.
 He works as a secondary school science teacher in Szeged, teaching biology, geography and environmental studies.

 Györgyi Parditka is a Hungarian Co-Director of the BAKOTA project and a PhD student in Anthropological Archaeology at the University of Michigan.
-Before beginning doctoral studies, she worked as a Field Survey Leader and Collections Manager at the National Heritage Protection Centre (Hungarian National Museum) and was a Trench Supervisor for the Körös Regional Archaeology Project.
+Before beginning doctoral studies, she worked as a Field Survey Leader and Collections Manager at the National Heritage Protection Centre (Hungarian National Museum).
 She has taught both Hungarian and American students in field methods and mortuary archaeology as part of the BAKOTA research project.

 Timothy Parsons is Deputy State Historic Preservation Officer at the Florida Bureau of Archaeological Research, Compliance Review.
 He is also an expert in human migration, ceramic petrography, and the Hungarian Copper Age.

-Apostolos Sarris is Director of the Laboratory of Geophysical- Satellite Remote Sensing and Archaeo-Environment at the Institute of Mediterranean Archaeology.
+Apostolos Sarris is a geophysicist a the University of Cyprus.
 He has led seminars in geoarchaeology and remote sensing at REU sponsored archaeological fieldschools in Cyprus and Hungary.

 Jamie Ullinger is a Professor of anthropology at Quinnipiac University who received her masters from Arizona State University and PhD from Ohio State University.
 She specializes in bioarchaeology and looks at health, genetic relatedness, and mortuary practices in past populations.
 Her current research is focused on the Bronze and Iron Ages in the Middle East and how humans responded to urbanization.